Enrique1987/data-engineering/Data_Engineer_Interview_Questions.md

-# Data Engineering  + Iterview Questions
+# Data Engineering + Interview Questions

 ## Data Engineer Interview Questions
-A collection of technical interview questions for Data Engineer position based on my day-to-day experience with real problems.
+A collection of technical interview questions for the Data Engineer position based on my day-to-day experience with real-world problems.

-### Technical Questions.
+### Technical Questions

-### 1. OLAP vs OLTP Explain it.
+### 1. OLAP vs OLTP: Explain it.
-OLAP: Online Analitical processing, This is not the official definition (if there is one).
-But we could say that it is a way of processing data in such a way that it is used for analysis.
-It is the technology behind BI, its function is not operational in the sense of running a database to make transacion(add new user, update, delete..) but to extract value from the data.See how entities relate to each other.
+OLAP: Online Analytical Processing.
+This is not the official definition (if there is one), but we could say that it is a way of processing data in such a way that it is used for analysis.
+It is the technology behind BI.
+Its function is not operational in the sense of running a database to make transactions (add new user, update, delete, etc.) but to extract value from the data.
+See how entities relate to each other.

-### 2. Slow Changing Dimension.
+### 2. Slow Changing Dimension

-- **Type 0**: The type 0 dimensions attributes never change.7
+- **Type 0**: The type 0 dimension's attributes never change.
 - **Type 1**: Overwrite old with new data and therefore does not track historical data.
-- **Type 2**: Add a new row, tracks historical data by creating amultiple records for a given natural key.
+- **Type 2**: Add a new row, tracks historical data by creating multiple records for a given natural key.
 We could add "effective date" columns.

 | Supplier_Key | Supplier_Code | Supplier_Name  | Supplier_State | Start_Date           | End_Date             |
 |--------------|---------------|----------------|----------------|----------------------|----------------------|
 | 123          | ABC           | Acme Supply Co | CA             | 2000-01-01T00:00:00  | 2004-12-22T00:00:00  |
 | 124          | ABC           | Acme Supply Co | IL             | 2004-12-22T00:00:00  | NULL                 |

 Another method from SCD2 uses an effective date and current flag.